Chris56974/Pethreon/README.md

 ### A wireframe AND a prototype is probably a good idea

 I put a lot of grey boxes in my mockups and ignored a lot of detail (modals) in the short term because I didn't fully understand Sergei's contract.
 I decided to make stuff up as I went a long, but I think this made my modals look a bit more "tacked on".
 My pledge modal is totally alien from the other two because I had different space requirements that I didn't take into account.
 I also had a hard time figuring out what to do sometimes, so it would be easier if I at least an attempt at what something should look like (i.e. less grey boxes).
 In the end I'm pretty happy with what I came up with though (like the "Extract to CSV").

+### Tests were invaluable

+A lot of my contract behaviour depends on what time it is, and how many days it's been.
+I don't want to wait a couple of days just to see if something worked as I intended.

 ## Attribution